 Sufficient organ meat will increase the amount of protein your dog gains from his raw meals and provide him with additional vitamins and minerals that are not present in muscle meat.
 Top organ meats include hearts and kidneys, but other organs like livers and spleens are also nutritious.

-Whereas bone is essential, it is important that the food contains neither too much or too little.
+Whereas bone is essential, it is important that the food contains neither too much nor too little.
 If you feed your dog too much bone, he could suffer from obstipation — chronic constipation.
 When he is able to poop, his stool will likely be chalky in color and texture.
 In contrast, if the food has too little or no bone, your dog will suffer from a deficiency of calcium and other trace minerals.

 One of the main reasons you are leaving kibble behind is to avoid the high carbohydrate content that your dog never evolved to eat.
 Pre-made raw food that is high in carbs may be bolstered with wheat, corn, or soy.
-Avoid such foods to prevent your dog suffering from inflammation.
+Avoid such foods to prevent your dog from suffering from inflammation.

 Top raw diets do have some carbs due to the inclusion of finely-ground fruits and vegetables.
 These will help your dog regulate his blood sugar and provide him with a source of phytonutrients like antioxidants and enzymes.
 It is crucial that vegetables are ground, as this will allow dogs to absorb the maximum nutrients.

 It is always in your dog's best interest to receive a complete and balanced diet with enough of all the essential nutrients they need to be strong & healthy.
-AAFCO sets forth guidelines for these nutritional minimums, and even maximums for some factors.
+AAFCO sets forth guidelines for these nutritional minimums and even maximums for some factors.
 Whereas much of the raw dog food premade companies are supplemental in their nutrition, Cali Raw dog food is complete and balanced so that you don’t have to add any supplements.

-A pre-made raw diet that delivers direct to you means a shorter supply chain and therefore less risk of tainted product.
+A pre-made raw diet that delivers directly to you means a shorter supply chain and therefore less risk of tainted product.
 When you buy frozen raw dog food at your local pet store, very often that food has traveled from a manufacturer to a distributor and then to that pet store before it sits on the shelf for who knows how long and then it travels with you on your errands and into your freezer.

 With a direct home delivery pre-made raw diet, the chain of custody is controlled and efficient.
-For you this means a safer raw dog food and one that offers you a much better value.
+For you, this means a safer raw dog food and one that offers you a much better value.

 Does your raw dog food supplier practice HPP?
-HPP stands for high pressure processing & it is a kill step in order to eliminate any potential pathogens in raw meat.
+HPP stands for high-pressure processing & it is a kill step in order to eliminate any potential pathogens in raw meat.
 HPP is not mandatory, yet.
 You’ll find the most reputable and established companies in the raw dog food market practicing HPP.
 While there is no silver bullet, HPP is considered a best practice in the eyes of the FDA.